-I'm planning to set up a UK Policenauts Fan Art Gallery, so any artists out there who want to contribute, please do send any Policenauts related pictures my way.
-I'd hate for it to just be my pictures (especially since I've not finished any yet)!
+I'd still like to set up a UK Policenauts Fan Art Gallery, so any artists out there who want to contribute, please do send any Policenauts related pictures my way.
+I'd hate for it to just be my pictures (especially since I've still not finished any yet)!

 |All the Policenauts graphics

 and character portraits on these pages are © Konami